 Highlighting Variations with Grout

 If your ceramic tiles have subtle color variations or patterns, you can use grout color to either unify the look or highlight these variations.
-For example, a variegated cream and beige ceramic tile might look cohesive with a light taupe grout, or you could use a contrasting brown grout to emphasize the color variations within the tiles.
+For example, a variegated cream and beige ceramic tile might look cohesive with a light taupe grout, or you could use contrasting brown grout to emphasize the color variations within the tiles.
+This technique allows you to draw attention to the intricate details of the ceramic tiles, adding depth to the overall design.

 Grout Selection Tips

 While grout color is a crucial design decision, there are other factors to consider for a successful checkerboard floor installation.
-Here are some additional tips to ensure you achieve the desired look and functionality:
+Below, we share practical tips to help you achieve both the aesthetic and functionality you desire.

 Sample Grout on Tile

 The power of visualization cannot be overstated!
-Before committing to a grout color for your entire floor, it's wise to see it firsthand in your specific space.
+Before committing to a grout color for your entire floor, it’s essential to see how it will look in your specific space.
+Lighting, tile texture, and surrounding decor can all affect the final appearance.

 Consider Grout Line Width